RighteousWaffles/MacroScanner/README.md

 # MacroScanner
-I small rig to scan small objects with photogrammetry
+A small rig to scan small objects with photogrammetry